8 things you should know about Hari Raya Puasa

 We hope to clear certain misconceptions and questions readers may have regarding Hari Raya Puasa.

-It’s Hari Raya Puasa today!
+It’s Hari Raya Puasa soon!
 Our Muslim friends must be busy preparing a scrumptious and mouth-watering feast of Lontong, Ayam Masak Merah, Beef Rendang, Ketupat and Kueh.
 Yum!